-- Introduction and strict implementation of measures to ensure security of life and property to all citizens irrespective of their cast, creed, colour, religion, sect, gender, political belonging or beliefs so that no innocent person is victimised and every aggrieved gets justice.
+- Introduction and strict implementation of measures to ensure security of life and property to all citizens irrespective of their caste, creed, colour, religion, sect, gender, political belonging or beliefs so that no innocent person is victimized and every aggrieved gets justice.

 - Appointment of honest and dedicated government officers and public representatives to head federal and provincial Ombudsman and Accountant General offices, anti-corruption departments, public accounts committees, prime minister’s and chief minister’s monitoring committees to make these institutions more efficient and effective.

 - Place police under the city and district governments.

 - Continue to empower Election Commission of Pakistan to make it completely independent, neutral and impartial body so that it could hold free, fair and transparent elections, both general or of local bodies.

 Corruption is the worst enemy of Pakistan.
 To control and eradicate corruption it is proposed:

 - Establish provincial organization on the pattern of Federal NAB at provincial headquarters.
 Both Federal and Provincial Bureaus are granted autonomy and assured of tenure assignment like public service commissions.

 - Reclaim all such properties made through corrupt practices and looting the national exchequer and use the proceedings to build schools, colleges, hospitals etc.